 Right after installing WooCommerce, you will find a setup wizard that will help you configure the basic aspects of your WooCommerce store.
 Here you will be able to choose some of the payment options.

 After setting up the store, you can access the payment settings through WooCommerce > Settings > Payments.

-Here, you will see all the available payment options on your store.
+Here, you will see all the available payment options in your store.
 You can enable or disable specific payment options here.
-To access the individual settings of a payment option, you can either click its name or click the Set up button (or Manage when enabled) on the right.
+To access the individual settings of a payment option, you can either click its name or click the Setup button (or Manage when enabled) on the right.